 Autoimmune Disease in Dogs – Recovery Prognosis

 Some dogs diagnosed with the autoimmune disease live relatively healthy, long lives, while others succumb.
 Paying attention to your dog and getting them to the vet at the first sign of something being wrong is imperative, and the animal will likely have treatments for life, along with having to go to the veterinarian for regular checkups.
-Once home, making the dog comfortable, reducing exposure to sunlight, and possibly a special diet will all help.
+Once home, making the dog comfortable with a nice dog bed, reducing exposure to sunlight, and possibly a special diet will all help.

 Autoimmune Disease in Dogs FAQ

 A dog’s chance of surviving an autoimmune disease is dependent on the type and severity.
 Some dogs are barely affected and live long lives, while others are not so lucky.

 What are the symptoms of autoimmune disease in dogs?

 There are many symptoms of autoimmune disease in dogs that often mimic other conditions.
 Some of the more common ones are skin sores that crust over or turn into painful ulcers, lethargy, fever, bleeding, muscle weakness, being unwilling or unable to eat or exercise, and swelling.

 What are the three most common autoimmune diseases?

 Pemphigus foliaceous (PF), discoid lupus erythematosus (DLE), and immune-mediated thrombocytopenia are common autoimmune diseases in dogs.

 What is a good diet for dogs with autoimmune disease?

 The best diet for a dog suffering from an autoimmune disease includes dog foods that are wholesome and not chemically processed.
 Staying away from hormones, preservatives, and other harmful substances are highly recommended.
 Your vet may also advise you to go with a grain-free dog food.
 Before starting your dog on any new diet, check with your veterinarian, as some of these diseases will have special considerations.